 For example, South Carolina currently has no laws addressing discrimination against someone based on his or her sexual orientation.
-North Carolina doesn’t prohibit discrimination by private employers, but does have laws requiring the state government not to discriminate based on sexual orientation when hiring.
-And a bit farther north, Maryland has passed laws prohibiting discrimination based on sexual orientation in areas like employment, housing, public accommodations, and credit and lending operations.
+North Carolina doesn’t prohibit discrimination by private employers but does have laws requiring the state government not to discriminate based on sexual orientation when hiring.
+A bit farther north, Maryland has passed laws prohibiting discrimination based on sexual orientation in areas like employment, housing, public accommodations, and credit and lending operations.

 What did the Justice Department actually do?

 As noted in the New York Times article, by filing its brief the Justice Department has stepped into the current grey area of federal policy on this issue.
 With no clear guidance from Congress or the Supreme Court, federal courts across the country have been coming to different and contradictory conclusions.
 For instance, the Seventh Circuit (serving Illinois, Indiana, and Wisconsin) has ruled that discrimination based on sexual orientation is illegal, but the Second Circuit (serving Connecticut, Vermont, and New York) ruled exactly the opposite.